scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

 LIBRSB is not a solver library, but provides most of the functionality required to build one.
 It is usable via several languages:
 C, C++, Fortran, GNU Octave [SPARSERSB]_, and now Python, too.
-A binding for the Julia language has also been contributed by D.C.
+Bindings for the Julia language have been authored by D.C.
 Jones [RSB_JL]_.

 LIBRSB has been reportedly used for:
 Plasma physics